-How does disability insurance benefits affect my taxes?
+How will disability benefits affect my taxes?

 The effect disability insurance payments have on your taxes depends on the type of policy.
 Other factors include how premiums are paid and who pays them.

-Premiums for individual disability insurance are not tax deductible.
+Premiums for individual disability insurance are not tax-deductible.
 The policy benefits will be tax-free income if you pay the premium.
 This is true whether you’re buying a group plan or your own individual policy.